 7. You are most likely to tell about a good dream.
 You're not obligated to tell it, you are just really inclined to tell it, because, in part, talking about a dream encourages it to happen in non-dream time, and you want a good dream to happen.
 For the same reason, you do not want to mention or talk about a bad dream.

 8. Eventually you'll see that what you dreamed about actually occurs in non-dream time.

-10. Later on, on page 686, he doesn't tell a friend about a bad dream.
-But that is because he feels the friend, a white, wouldn't believe him.
-Those Anishinabe in the traditional belief would likely always tell their friends.
+10. Later on (see below) Paul does not tell a friend about a bad dream.
+But that is because he feels the friend, a white person, would not believe him.
+Those Anishinabe in the traditional belief would likely tell their friends.

-14. Winibozho, animals, spirits, medicine people and so forth have the power to change external forms.
+14. Wenabozho, animals, spirits, medicine people and so forth have the power to change external forms.
 Thus the Great Spirit and other spirits . . . can appear to you in many forms.

-17. Paul Buffalo said that in the old days they usually didn't sleep inside the wigwam in the summer time.
-They slept outside, often next to a smudge fire to ward off the mosquitos.
+17. Paul Buffalo said that in the old days they generally didn't sleep inside the wiigwaam in the summer time.
+They slept outside, often next to a smudge fire to ward off the mosquitos and other bugs.

-22. One doesn't always remember dreams, hence the ". . . twice before, that I know."
+22. One doesn't always remember dreams, in general and in Paul's way of believing in dreams, hence the ". . . twice before, that I know."

 23. This segment was taped April 1974.